 Understanding and advice when you need it most

-- Join a CNIB support group and receive emotional support from other people who understand the impact of vision loss on everyday life.
+- Join a CNIB support group and receive emotional support from other people who understand the impact of sight loss on everyday life.

-- Join our Vision Mate program and connect with a caring volunteer who’s trained to provide assistance.
+- Join our Vision Mate program and connect with a caring volunteer who’s trained to provide assistance and frienship.

 - Access counselling services through CNIB or recommended community resources.

 - Learn about opportunities to take part in leisure, recreation and social programs in your community.